 Be a Part of the Solution

-We're now seeking a nonprofit sponsor to implement this vision starting in 2026.
+Soon, a nonprofit sponsor will be announced to implement this vision starting in 2026.

 The selected organization will: